Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Methodology

 \subsubsection{X-ray Emission}

-The emissivity for each gas cell under the assumption of collisional ionization equilibrium (CIE) is \be \epsilon_{\mathrm{X}} = n_e n_{\mathrm{H}} \, \Lambda(T, Z), \ee where \(n_e\) and \(n_{\mathrm{H}}\) are the electron and hydrogen number densities, \(T\) and \(Z\) are the gas temperature and metallicity, and \(\Lambda(T, Z)\) is the cooling function calculated using the APEC model \citep[v3.0.9;][]{2001ApJ...556L..91S}.
-Star-forming gas cells are not explicitly removed, since their low temperatures ($T \ll 10^6$ K) make their contribution to the soft X-ray band negligible, and because they reside predominantly in the disk plane, they have little impact on the high-latitude sightlines ($|b| > 20^\circ$) used in this work.
-Similarly, we do not apply any special masking of wind particles; at $z=0$, recently launched winds have cooled and mixed with the ambient halo gas, so their impact on the X-ray emission is minimal.
+The emissivity for each gas cell under the assumption of collisional ionization equilibrium is \be \epsilon_{\mathrm{X}} = n_e n_{\mathrm{H}} \, \Lambda(T, Z), \ee where \(n_e\) and \(n_{\mathrm{H}}\) are the electron and hydrogen number densities, \(T\) and \(Z\) are the gas temperature and metallicity, and \(\Lambda(T, Z)\) is the cooling function calculated using the APEC model \citep[v3.0.9;][]{2001ApJ...556L..91S}.\footnote{Star-forming gas cells are not explicitly removed, since their low temperatures ($T \ll 10^6$ K) make their contribution to the soft X-ray band negligible; similarly, wind particles are not treated separately, as they have cooled and mixed with the ambient halo gas by $z=0$.}

 To generate observables comparable to actual observations, we project quantities along specific lines of sight, defining two primary viewpoints.
 For the \textbf{internal (Solar) viewpoint}, we first determine the galactic disk plane by computing the net angular momentum vector of star particles within a radial shell of (1--2)\(R_{*,\mathrm{half}}\) to robustly trace the large-scale stellar disk, where \(R_{*,\mathrm{half}}\) is the three-dimensional stellar half-mass radius.
 An observer is then placed at 8.2\,kpc on this plane \citep{2016ARA&A..54..529B}.